rafapaezbas/pinku-mandrill-playbook/README.md

 - Open port 80 and 443
 - Assign pinkumandrill.com to instance

-_Add ip address to hosts file for ansible_
+_IMPORTANT: Add ip address to hosts file for ansible_

 ## Requirements in controlled node